Magic GPX Editor icon Magic GPX Editor .gpx

 Magic GPX Editor — Tarawera Trail.gpx

-Magic GPX Editor showing the Tarawera Trail with map, elevation profile, and track property panels.
+Magic GPX Editor showing the Tarawera Trail on a topographic map with elevation profile and inspector panel.

 / Features